HL7/fhir-shorthand/input/pagecontent/reference.md

 Rules defining the logical model follow immediately after the keyword section.
 Rules types that apply to logical models are: [Add Element](#add-element-rules), [Assignment](#assignment-rules), [Binding](#binding-rules), [Cardinality](#cardinality-rules), [Flag](#flag-rules), [Insert](#insert-rules), [Obeys](#obeys-rules), [Path](#path-rules), and [Type](#type-rules).
 The following limitations apply:

-* Binding, cardinality, and type rules can be applied only to elements defined by the item (not inherited elements).
+* Binding, cardinality, and type rules SHALL be applied only to elements defined by the item (not inherited elements).
-* Flag rules cannot include MS flags.
+* Flag rules SHALL NOT include MS flags.
-* Assignment rules can only be used to set certain metadata via caret rules.
+* Assignment rules SHALL be used only with caret paths.

 The latter restrictions stem from FHIR's [interpretation of ElementDefinition for type definitions](http://hl7.org/fhir/R4/elementdefinition.html#interpretation).
 Assignments MUST NOT set elements listed as prohibited in that table.
 For example, the table indicates that assigning maxLength and mustSupport is prohibited.